williamgilpin/fnn/README.md

-## FNN
+## fnn

-Embed complex time series using autoencoders and a loss function based on penalizing false-nearest-neighbors.
+Embed univariate or multivariate time series using autoencoders with a loss function that penalizes false-nearest-neighbors.

 This package includes alternative embedding methods using lag based on the average mutual information, Eigen-time-delay coordinates (ETD), and time-lagged independent component analysis (tICA).